praveen049/2020-collaboration-intermediate/README.md

 ## Branches
 - 'git branch <branch-name>' : Create a new branch
 - 'git switch <branch-name>' : Move to a new branch
+- 'Added a new line to create a new commit'